 It gets to the point were you dread going to work, because of the things that are being said behind your back.
 People do not like it when colleagues are off sick because they have to fill in for them.
 They also feel resentment based on selfish human nature.
-They too would like to go into work when it suits them and not to have to continually work the contracted 5 days a week, every week.

 Eventually, you may end up in a situation where your work quality and sickness leave puts you in a situation were you are given a warning about your conduct in your job.

 You then start to look for work which is part time or even to stop work all together if you can manage financially.
 All this has come about due to inconsiderate and uncaring attitudes in the work place.